- Home

 Key Market Trends & Insights

-- By type, the descriptive analytics segment held the largest market share of 45.9% in 2024.
+- By type, the descriptive analytics segment led the market with the largest revenue share of 45.4% in 2025.

-- By component, the services segment dominated the market with a revenue share of 37.9% in 2024.
+- By component, the services segment led the market with the largest revenue share of 38.1% in 2025.

-- By delivery mode, cloud based is anticipated to register the fastest growth rate of 16.62%.
+- By delivery mode, the cloud based segment is anticipated to register at the fastest CAGR of 46.3% during the forecast period.

 Market Size & Forecast